Nb Global Corporate Income Trust (ASX:NBI) Plans $0.01 Interim Dividend

 Nb Global Corporate Income Trust (ASX:NBI – Get Free Report) declared a interim dividend on Monday, October 30th, MarketIndexAU reports.
-Shareholders of record on Monday, November 13th will be given a dividend of 0.012 per share on Monday, November 13th.
+Stockholders of record on Monday, November 13th will be paid a dividend of 0.012 per share on Monday, November 13th.
 This represents a dividend yield of 0.88%.
-The ex-dividend date is Tuesday, October 31st.
+The ex-dividend date of this dividend is Tuesday, October 31st.

 Further Reading